UW-CONNECT/SatelliteNetwork/README.md

 # CSS for Ham Satellites
-Experimental 2500 Hz Bandwidth CSS for Ham Radio Linear Satellites (UHF/VHF) Ham operator call sign: KJ5DKX
+This is for testing an experimental 2500 Hz Bandwidth CSS mode for the Ham Radio Linear Satellites (UHF/VHF) Ham operator call sign: KJ5DKX

+Tranmissions up to the Ham satellites will include an identifying SSB voice transmission in between the CSS packets.

 # Instructions for Use
 config.py -> Modify these parameters to match your preferences (file location, chirp characteristics, etc)